 Metal deposited tends to drop onto the plate when welding overhead, as gravity takes control, but this can be combatted by keeping the molten puddle small.
 If the puddle does become too large, remove the flame and allow the metal to solidify in a bid to prevent dropping.

-Sufficient filler metal should maintain an adequate puddle and enough reinforcement to prevent the metal falling.
+Sufficient filler metal should maintain an adequate puddle and enough reinforcement to prevent the metal from falling.
 The flame should melt both edges of the joint, and this would also support the molten metal further.

-Since there are a range of complexities with the different welding positions, we have kept this concise with a quick run-through.
+Since there is a range of complexities with the different welding positions, we have kept this concise with a quick run-through.
 When welding, it’s important to remember to work your way through the different positions in order to gather the knowledge of the process that can warrant successfully performing an overhead weld, for example.

 If you’d like to hear more about what we can do for you here at Arc Welding Services, please get in touch.
 You can call us on 0121 327 2249 or fill out our online contact form.